 This matter involves claims for wrongful death and personal injury.
 Plaintiffs allege in their complaints that on July 27, 2012, co-defendant Frederico Bruno illegally entered their apartment located at 110-112 Rutgers Avenue, Jersey City.
 Mr. Bruno waited for Ms. Figueroa, Ms. Calderon and infant Damien Rose Bruno to arrive.
 Upon their arrival, Mr. Bruno violently attacked plaintiffs resulting in the death of Damien Rose Bruno, and bodily injuries to Ms. Figueroa and Ms. Calderon.
 Plaintiffs allege that the day before incident, Bruno appeared at a Jersey City police station to inquire about any open arrest warrants.
 Plaintiffs allege that Bruno had open warrants at the time, but was not detained.
 Plaintiffs allege that the Police Department failed to enforce the restraining order or act on the outstanding warrant.
-The trial is scheduled for June 24, 2017.
-Plaintiffs demand is \$12,000,000.
+Trial started on August 7, 2017.
+At the conclusion of plaintiffs' case, the City was granted a directed verdict all claims.
+On October 17, 2017, plaintiffs filed a notice of appeal.
+If plaintiffs are successful on appeal and a re-trial, exposure could surpass \$1,000,000.